SFDO-Community-Sprints/Data-Integrity-Integrations/README.md

 Next steps for future sprnts:
 * Data Integrity issues related to duplicates: Add the "what" and the "why" and make the documentation more useable so integrations can be managed better
 * Data Integrity issues releated to addresses: Complete documention by expanding and refining it, continue testing tools and solutions such as Google MAPS, and review all NPSP integration options
+* Find the updated [Wiki here](https://github.com/SFDO-Community-Sprints/Data-Integrity-Integrations/wiki) and continue in future sprints to extend and organise all entries in a easy to consume structure